-Most butterflies eat (actually they “drink”) from nectar plants (while the plants that caterpillars eat are called host plants).
+Most butterflies eat (actually they “drink”) from nectar plants, while the plants that caterpillars eat are called host plants.
 Each species of butterflies has nectar plants that they prefer but many adult butterflies will feed from a wide variety of nectar sources.
-Butterflies are not as specific in their food source as are their caterpillars.
+In fact, butterflies are not as specific in their food source as their caterpillars are.
 A few adult butterfly species even prefer rotting fruit and dung as opposed to nectar.

-Below you will find a list of several popular butterfly species and their preferred nectar plants but keep in mind that butterflies will eat from many different nectar sources.
-In fact, you may find that in one part of the country the butterflies may prefer to eat from one type of nectar plant and in another area they may prefer a different nectar plant.
-Butterfly nectar plant preferences can even vary from garden to garden which may be due to changes in soil types, pH, etc.
+Below you will find a list of several popular butterfly species and their preferred nectar plants.
+Keep in mind that butterflies will eat from many different nectar sources.
+In fact, you may find that in one part of the country the butterflies may prefer to eat from one type of nectar plant, while in another area, they may prefer a different nectar plant.
+Butterfly preferences can even vary from garden to garden which may be due to changes in soil types, pH, etc.

-The Family Butterfly Bookby Rick Mikula is a great book to help in deciding what butterfly nectar plants perform best in your area.
-It has a section about best butterflies, host plants and nectar plants broken down by regions of the US including Hawaii, Alaska and parts of Canada.
-It is well illustrated with a lot of good information about raising butterflies.
-I own this book plus a book that is specific to my region (Butterflies of the East Coast by Rick Cech and Guy Tudor) which is very good as well.
+The Family Butterfly Book, by Rick Mikula, is a great book to help in deciding what butterfly nectar plants perform best in your area.
+It has a section about butterflies, host plants and nectar plants.
+In addition, it is broken down by regions of the US including Hawaii, Alaska and parts of Canada.
+It is well illustrated with a lot of information about raising butterflies.
+I own this book plus a book that is specific to my region, Butterflies of the East Coast by Rick Cech and Guy Tudor, which is also very good.

 Following is a list of some common and/or popular backyard garden butterflies and their favorite nectar plants.
-In my experience I have found that butterflies are not terribly specific about their nectar plants.
-For example, one of the main plants I have seen Black Swallowtails visit in my yard is purple Homestead Verbena which is not listed anywhere (that I have found) as a favored nectar plant of Black Swallowtails.
-Another example of varied behavior is that my lantana stays constantly populated with sulphurs (as well as many other butterflies) even though lantana is not listed as one of their preferred nectar plants.
-The point is that these are only guidelines below and you will find many variations of plants and colors that the butterflies like best in your yard.
-Enjoy the diversity and experiment to your liking.
+In my experience, I found that butterflies are not terribly specific about their nectar plants.
+For example, one of the main plants I have seen Black Swallowtails visit in my yard is purple Homestead Verbena.
+It is not listed anywhere (that I have found) as a favored nectar plant of Black Swallowtails.
+Another example of varied behavior is that my lantana stays constantly populated with sulphurs, as well as many other butterflies.
+Similarly, lantana is not listed as one of their preferred nectar plants.
+The point is that these are only guidelines below.
+You will find many variations of plants and colors that the butterflies like best in your yard.
+Enjoy the diversity and experiment!

-Butterfly nectar plants/seeds (as well as the caterpillar host plants) can be found at various nurseries online.
+Butterfly nectar plants and seeds can be found at various nurseries online.
 Click on the linked plants below for pictures, information and sources.
 Some plants like lantana will probably be easier to pick up from your local nursery.

 |BUTTERFLY SPECIES||FAVORED NECTAR PLANTS|